 Sourdough granola bars are the perfect snack.
 They are easy to pack around and full of sustaining energy.
 They are for delicious breakfast-on-the-go, school lunches, or a homemade energy bar.
 Best of all, they can be made gluten-free, sugar-free, or vegan!

 Not sure about making sourdough granola bars?
-Here’s why these bars are better because of a little fermentation.
+Here’s why these bars are better because of a little bit of fermentation.

 - Fermentation adds a delicious sourdough flavor to these granola bars.